LuukvE/Luuk-Accounts/README.md

 //   - View all ownedGroups and their children
 //   - Create new users as long as they do not exist
 //   - Add or remove ownedGroups or their children from all users
-//   - Send welcome or forgot-password emails to users in their ownedGroups or their children
+//   - Send welcome emails to users in their ownedGroups or their children

-// This means the most powerful group is at the top of the tree, least powerful is at the bottom
+// The most powerful groups are at the top of the hiarchy, the least powerful are at the bottom

 type Group = {
   slug: string;